-The usage of HSMs can provide enhanced cryptographic throughput and results in a more secure and efficient architecture for your solution.
-The HSM becomes an invaluable component of the security solution, which not only minimizes business risks but also achieves state-of-the-art performance in cryptographic operations.
+HSMs can improve cryptographic throughput, resulting in a more secure and efficient architecture for your solution.
+The HSM becomes an invaluable component of the security solution, minimising business risks while also achieving cutting-edge performance in cryptographic operations.

-A security control is only effective if applied with the correct and proper understanding.
-Similarly, an HSM provides “foolproof” security for key management if the solution architecture design, application level implementation, security analysis, user education and security policy of the product are given proper research and considerations.
+A security control is only effective if it is used correctly and correctly.
+Similarly, an HSM provides "foolproof" key management security if the product's solution architecture design, application level implementation, security analysis, user education, and security policy are thoroughly researched and considered.

-The following are some best practices and use cases for HSMs currently followed by security professionals all over the globe:
+The following are some best practises and use cases for HSMs that are currently being used by security professionals around the world:

 - Storage of CA Keys: The security of CA keys is most critical in a PKI (Public Key Infrastructure).
 If a CA key is compromised, the security of the whole infrastructure is at stake.
 The CA keys are mostly stored on dedicated HSMs to provide tamper and disclosure protection from unauthorized entities.
 A normal CA deployment consists of a root CA and an issuing or Sub CA. The root CA is always kept offline and never connected to any network.
 The issuing/Sub CA is kept online and responsible for all certificate and key management.
 A high level of physical controls and security mechanisms are deployed for the protection of Root and Sub CA servers.

-- Storage of Application Master Keys: Cryptography, while essential in many cases and also helped considerably by the powerful performance of HSMs, can be a rate-limiting factor in your business process.
-This can be a result of either latency (how long do *you* have to wait for a single transaction) or throughput- how many people can be serviced per second.
-HSMs do an amazing job of minimising any performance hit from the use of Asymmetric (public key) cryptography since they are optimized for these algorithms (and the data needed is never very large) however, it is still more effective to use the CPU for any bulk (symmetric) encryption (while acknowledging the security vulnerability of doing this).
-Some applications employ this hybrid architecture where the HSM directly protects the master keys (asymmetric, like RSA) and indirectly protects the bulk encryption keys (symmetric, like AES).
-A prime example of this is database encryption (where high latency per transaction cannot be tolerated).
+- Storage of Application Master Keys: While cryptography is necessary in many cases and is greatly aided by the powerful performance of HSMs, it can be a rate-limiting factor in your business process.
+This can be due to latency (how long must *you* wait for a single transaction) or throughput (how many people can be served per second).
+Because they are optimised for these algorithms (and the data required is never very large), HSMs do an excellent job of minimising any performance hit from the use of Asymmetric (public key) cryptography; however, it is still more effective to use the CPU for any bulk (symmetric) encryption (while acknowledging the security vulnerability of doing this).
+Some applications use a hybrid architecture in which the HSM protects the master keys directly (asymmetric, like RSA) and the bulk encryption keys indirectly (symmetric, like AES).
+Database encryption is a prime example of this (where high latency per transaction cannot be tolerated).

-- Storage of All Application Keys: HSM manufacturers have been paying attention to their bulk encryption performance over the last few years and the difference is not so marked now, to the extent that it has become feasible for an HSM to protect all the keys for all but the most latency-sensitive of applications.
+- Storage of All Application Keys: HSM manufacturers have been paying attention to their bulk encryption performance in recent years, and the difference is no longer so noticeable that an HSM can protect all keys for all but the most latency-sensitive applications.

-- TRNG based onboard secure key generation: HSMs incorporate TRNGs (True Random Number Generators) which generate real-time random numbers based on thermal, avalanche and atmospheric noises.
-These random numbers are used as seeds for the secure generation of cryptographic keys.
-The security of keys and algorithms is mainly dependent on these random numbers.
-If the random number generator is predictable or weak then the whole key/algorithm is cryptographically weak.
+- TRNG based onboard secure key generation: TRNGs (True Random Number Generators) are used in HSMs to generate real-time random numbers based on thermal, avalanche, and atmospheric noises.
+These random numbers are used as seeds to generate cryptographic keys in a secure manner.
+These random numbers are crucial to the security of keys and algorithms.
+The entire key/algorithm is cryptographically weak if the random number generator is predictable or weak.